hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

-hypothetically listeners could subscribe to non-terminal "branch" nodes in this tree (the equivalent of directories in the filesystem analogy) and thereby be subscribing to all the child channels of that node; but this is not necessarily implemented depending on the kind of callback tree it is.
+hypothetically listeners could subscribe to non-terminal "branch" nodes in this tree (the equivalent of directories in the filesystem analogy) and thereby be subscribing to all the child channels of that node; but this is not necessarily implemented depending on the pattern being employed.

-"events" may be accompanied by an object (like an exception, or a string, or any other mixed kind of data); but also it is perfectly acceptable not to pass event data along with an event depending on what is needed. sometimes just the occurrence of the event itself (on its particular channel) is enough information for the listeners to react accordingly.
+"events" may be accompanied by an object (like an exception, or a string, or any other mixed kind of data); but also it is perfectly acceptable not to pass event data along with an event depending on what is needed. sometimes just the occurrence of the event itself (on its particular channel) is enough information for the listeners to react interestingly.

-we may say "eventpoint" instead of "event" either to refer to an event that has no data passed long with it; or an event that only occurs once during the lifecycle of the host object; we are not sure which.
+when we say "eventpoint" as opposed to "event', we may be referring to either an event that has no data passed along with it, or an event that only occurs once during the lifecycle of the host object; we are not sure which.

 ## the different callback patterns in brief

-currenly we employ three different patterns for accepting callbacks and in turn handling their responses. this document exists to guide their attempted integration into one tree. we even considered (gulp) a plugin architecture for callback trees, but to introduce such a monstrosity now would certainly be premature albeit fun.
+currently we employ the below "several" patterns for accepting callbacks and in turn handling their responses. this document exists to guide their attempted integration into one tree. we even considered (gulp) a plugin architecture for callback trees, but to introduce such a monstrosity now would certainly be premature albeit fun.

-the three patterns are "listeners", "handlers" and "attempters".
+the four patterns are "listeners", "handler", "shorters", "attempters".

 • "listeners" are just plain old proc-likes that get called whenever the host deems it has reached that particular eventpoint. whatever their result is is ignored by the host, so multiple of them may be associated with any given channel.

-• "handlers" are nodes who rather than manage sets of listeners for each channel, allow at most one callback per channel (think of them as "slots");
+• "handler" is the pattern whereby rather than a set of listeners being allowed to be specified, the channel node allows at most one callback for that channel (think of it as a "slot"), with the many ramifications of this discussed below.

-  with ramifications discussed below.
+• "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish (treating it as if it is something like an error code), making this result be the result of the call to the callbacks tree. more below.

-• "attempters" allow multiple callbacks per channel, and will issue each such event to them in some order (probably last-in-first-out), and short-circuit on the first callback that "matches".
+• "attempters" allows multiple callbacks per channel and will issue each such event to them in some order (probably last-in-first-out), and short-circuit on the first callback that "matches". if this sounds very similar to "shorters" above it's because it is but see below (eventually).

 ## the feature matrix

-                    multiple?   inherits?   result matters? listeners pattern         yes          no               no handlers pattern           no         yes              yes attempters pattern        yes         yes              yes
+                    multiple?   inherits?   result matters? listeners pattern         yes         yes               no handlers pattern           no         yes              yes shorters pattern          yes          no              yes attempters pattern        yes          no              yes